 Keep in mind what you will be wearing under your coat, as the size will need to adjust accordingly.

-The coat should not be roomy, but should lie close to your body and accentuate your shape.
+The trench coat should not be roomy, but should lie close to your body and accentuate your shape.
 That being said, it should be in no way taut, and should allow freedom of movement.

 Sleeve should go about an inch up your hand from your wrist (an inch longer than a dress shirt sleeve), to ensure that you’re not showing any sleeve from something you’re wearing underneath.